 Causes and consequences of the decline of French capitalism This is a transcript of the introduction to a discussion on ‘Perspectives for France’ held at the Founding Congress of the Revolutionary Communist Party (PCR) on 30 November and 1 December 2024.

 [Podcast] French government falls, Syrian Civil war reignites, Biden pardons corrupt son, and Korean President gambles on martial law This week has been full of sharp and sudden turns.
 The Syrian civil war has suddenly reignited due to the shock advance of a Turkey-backed rebel group.
-The French president was forced to resign after trying to force through an austerity budget.
+The French prime minister was forced to resign after trying to force through an austerity budget.
 Joe Biden has used his last few weeks in power to pardon his corrupt son.
 And, to top things off, the president of South Korea declared martial law, only to be quickly defeated by opposition from the whole of parliament and mass mobilisations.

 France: great success at the founding congress of the Revolutionary Communist Party On 30 November and 1 December, over 160 activists took part in the founding congress of the Revolutionary Communist Party (PCR), held in Ivry-sur-Seine.
 Comrades came from the Paris region, Toulouse, Marseille, Aix-en-Provence, Montpellier, Grenoble, Reims, Gap, Lyon, Rennes, Morlaix, Brest, Nantes, Lille, Bourges, Dax, Cherbourg and Val d'Ajol.